JulianeGampe/vocabulary-quiz/README.md

 - __Quiz Type Buttons__

   - Three quiz type buttons will allow the user to choose between three different quiz types depending on the topic they would like to test their vocabulary knowledge in.
-The buttons have appropriate icons to give a visuel cue as well.
+The buttons have appropriate icons to give a visual cue as well.

 ![Quiz Type Buttons](documentation/screenshots/quiztype.png)